-(g) The Company's right of redemption:

-♠ From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the closing price of the Company's common shares at Taipei Exchange exceeds the current conversion price by more

-- than 30% for 30 consecutive business days, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash. - B From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the balance of the outstanding bonds is less than 10% of the initial total issue price, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash. - (h) Date and method of repayment of principal: - Except those converted to the Company's common stock by the bondholders according to the Regulations, or those redeemed upon exercise of the put option, or those redeemed by the Company earlier pursuant to the Regulations, or those repurchased by the Company from securities firms for cancellation, the others would be repaid in cash in full amount upon maturity. - B. (a) For January 1, 2021 to June 30, 2021, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 919,855 shares with face value of NT\$62,000 thousand, and recognized NT\$54,195 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - As of June 30, 2021, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 13,098,664 shares with face value of NT\$883,600 thousand, and recognized NT\$764,951 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - (b) For the whole 2021, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 1,993,575 shares with face value of NT\$131,900 thousand, and recognized NT\$115,466 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - As of December 31, 2021, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 14,172,384 shares with face value of NT\$953,500 thousand, and recognized NT\$826,222 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - (c) For January 1, 2022 to June 30, 2022, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 4,608 shares with face value of NT\$300 thousand, and recognized NT\$267 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - As of the June 30, 2022, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 14,176,992 shares with face value of NT\$953,800 thousand, and recognized NT\$826,489 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion.
+- (g) The Company's right of redemption: - From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the closing price of the Company's common shares at Taipei Exchange exceeds the current conversion price by more than 30% for 30 consecutive business days, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash. - B From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the balance of the outstanding bonds is less than 10% of the initial total issue price, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash.

+(h) Date and method of repayment of principal:

+Except those converted to the Company's common stock by the bondholders according to the Regulations, or those redeemed upon exercise of the put option, or those redeemed by the Company earlier pursuant to the Regulations, or those repurchased by the Company from securities firms for cancellation, the others would be repaid in cash in full amount upon maturity.

+B. (a) For January 1, 2022 to March 31, 2022, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 4,608 shares with face value of NT\$300 thousand, and recognized NT\$267 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion.

+As of March 31, 2022, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 14,176,992 shares with face value of NT\$953,800 thousand, and recognized NT\$826,489 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion.

+(b) For the whole 2022, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 157,334 shares with face value of NT\$9,800 thousand, and recognized NT\$8,732 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion.

+As of December 31, 2022, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 14,329,718 shares with face value of NT\$963,300 thousand, and recognized NT\$834,954 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion.

+It has been fully converted into ordinary shares as of September 2022, and has been approved by the competent authority to terminate OTC trading of convertible bonds on September 16, 2022.